-The HOPES (Helping Others by Providing Emergency Shelter) Homeless Resource Center is a place to go when there is nowhere else to go.
-HOPES serves as a home-base for those who need a place to stay and assistance to get back into housing.
-It is not a place to just hang out, but truly a resource center to assist those who want to become self-sufficient.
-Every guest is assigned a case manager who works with them to establish goals, weekly action steps, and connect them with the appropriate services to help.
-Additionally, HOPES provides things like food, computer access, phone, laundry, shower facilities, and overnight shelter in the winter months.
+The HOPES (Helping Others by Providing Emergency Shelter) Resource Center is a place to go when there is nowhere else to go.
+HOPES serves as a home-base for those who need a place to stay and assistance to secure stable housing.
+It is not just a place to hang out, but truly a resource center to help people achieve their goals.
+A case worker helps guests to establish goals, weekly action steps, and connections with local agencies.

 HOPES opened October 1, 2012 and provided shelter to 140 different individuals through April 21, 2013.
 In our first season, we helped 115 of those 140 individuals to get back into some type of housing.
 We averaged over 20 guests per night for our first season.
 In the first four months of our second season we have averaged about 25 per night, mostly from families.

 Jubilee is working hand-in-hand with Lebanon County Christian Ministries who is coordinating the overnight emergency shelter program through local host churches.
 The following stories are from just a few of our guests.